Top 5 Myths about SIP Trunks

 1. SIP Calls Sound Bad

 For many people their only experience of VoIP is through free tools such as Skype.
 While such services are generally suitable to be used at home, companies cannot afford the glitches that are often encountered.
-Unlike a Skype call, which freely travels via the Internet, SIP trunking runs via private IP networks which are especially designed for the quality of service and bandwidth features to achieve high quality of voice service.
+Unlike a Skype call, which freely travels via the Internet, SIP trunking runs via private IP networks which are especially designed for quality of service and bandwidth features to achieve high quality voice service.

 2. SIP is Expensive